West Bank barrier: Structure

 Construction of the Israeli West Bank barrier in East Jerusalem, 2004.

-The barrier is described by the Israeli Defense Forces as a "multi-layered composite obstacle", parts of it consisting of a 9 m high concrete wall, while other stretches consist of a multi-layered fence system, with three fences with pyramid-shaped stacks of barbed wire on the two outer fences and a lighter-weight fence with intrusion detection equipment in the middle; an anti-vehicle ditch; patrol roads on both sides; and a smooth strip of sand for "intrusion tracking".
+The barrier is described by the Israel Defense Forces as a "multi-layered composite obstacle", parts of it consisting of a 9 m high concrete wall, while other stretches consist of a multi-layered fence system, with three fences with pyramid-shaped stacks of barbed wire on the two outer fences and a lighter-weight fence with intrusion detection equipment in the middle; an anti-vehicle ditch; patrol roads on both sides; and a smooth strip of sand for "intrusion tracking".

 Where the multi-layered fence system is employed, it contains an exclusion area of 60 m in width on average, with some sections having an exclusion area that reaches up to 100 m.
 The concrete wall has a width of 3 m, and the wall is 9 m high.